ASK ABDI: IS “CONSCIOUS MANIFESTATION” REAL?

 Lastly, I know that “I” (which sometimes blends with everything else and becomes difficult to even define or locate) am a creature of God.
 I don’t understand how I could unconsciously disrespect the Higher by hating an expression of It.
-This is something that I am obviously examining but am struggling with accepting as Truth.
+This is something that I am obviously examining, but am struggling with accepting as truth.
 I don’t feel hatred for anything, so I can’t find a way to see this as part of my reality.
-It’s confusing because I trusted this therapist but I don’t know how I’m supposed to work on something I don’t believe to be true.
-Can you shed some light on all this?
+It’s confusing because I trusted this therapist, but I don’t know how I’m supposed to work on something I don’t believe to be true.
+Can you shed some light on all of this?

-The you that is asking these questions is not aware of the part of you that I am about to speak about.
+The "you" that is asking these questions is not aware of the part of you that I am about to speak about.
 The unconscious is called that because we are not aware of it directly.
-We only become aware of it via situations in our lives which are constantly recreated that are opposed to our conscious desires.
+We only become aware of it via situations in our lives, which are constantly recreated, that are opposed to our conscious desires.
 Read that again several times.
-This sounds obvious but our conscious mind never fully grasps this fact.
+This sounds obvious, but our conscious mind never fully grasps this fact.
 We hear such things and nod our head without fully recognizing this truth in our bones.
 The confusion comes up because we all talk about the unconscious as if it is something that we are aware of or can control.
 We are not aware of it nor can we control it.
-We can only heal the split thorough many years of hard psychological work.
+We can only heal the split throughout many years of hard psychological work.

-To your other point: never and I repeat never give your power to someone else, no matter how much you trust them.
-Always go inside and check your own self for your truth.
+To your other point: never, and I repeat, never give your power to someone else, no matter how much you trust them.
+Always go inside and check yourself for your truth.
 But at the same time, sit with what is being said.
 Now, the same point that I discussed above applies here.
-When you say “I love myself”, that is the conscious mind speaking.
-Emotionally on an internal level we are all like a tree with branches pointing to many different directions.
-We all have levels of self hate, just to different varying degrees.
+When you say, “I love myself”, that is the conscious mind speaking.
+Emotionally, on an internal level, we are all like a tree with branches pointing to many different directions.
+We all have levels of self-hate, just to different varying degrees.
 Just thinking or saying we love ourselves does not touch the unconscious that holds these beliefs.
 Look at the state of the world.
 That is a direct reflection of our own split.
-Yes, there is much beauty and serenity and at the same time we can not neglect to see the immense internal split that is exaggerated into despicable acts of violence globally as well as personally.
-(Important to note here that this has always been so and nothing new even though the powers that be want to scare the shit out of all of us for their own purpose of social control.
+Yes, there is much beauty and serenity, and at the same time we can not neglect to see the immense internal split that is exaggerated into despicable acts of violence globally as well as personally.
+(Important to note here that this has always been so and is nothing new, even though the powers that be want to scare the shit out of all of us for their own purpose of social control.
 Brutality has always been with us, just that the tools of mass media and social control were never so centralized.)

-To your last question of how does one work with all this: we start by taking an honest inventory of our lives.
+To your last question of how does one work with all of this: we start by taking an honest inventory of our lives.
 What are the things that we consciously desire but are not what we are experiencing?
-I am not just talking about money here although that is something that is certainly affected by our unconscious.
-Finances are so loaded for almost all of us rich or poor.
-But starting with examining situations or relationships is a good place to start.
-Remember that we can not see the unconscious directly but by the shadow that it casts over our lives.
-We need to examine without judgement and with utmost love and care towards ourselves.
+I am not just talking about money here, although that is something that is certainly affected by our unconscious.
+Finances are so loaded for almost all of us, rich or poor.
+But examining situations or relationships is a good place to start.
+Remember that we can not see the unconscious directly, but by the shadow that it casts over our lives.
+We need to examine without judgment and with utmost love and care towards ourselves.
 This exercise will point us to the issues that need to be addressed and integrated.
-A wonderful intent for a New Year’s resolution is to start a daily relationship with our self where we can sit quietly for a few minutes and just be with out distraction or manipulation.
+A wonderful intent for a New Year’s resolution is to start a daily relationship with ourselves - where we can sit quietly for a few minutes and just be without distraction or manipulation.
 This internal compass is always true and present for the asking.